vRP-Official-Developers/dunko_vrp/README.md

 4) Go to server.cfg and enter your database details.

+5) Whilst in server.cfg go to line 111 and set your server name, make sure it’s inside the quotations.

-5) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.
+6) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.

 # My Server